 If you want to take a boat (sampan) along the river, then stop and haggle with one of the many locals offering a trip at the floating lantern festival.
 We did not do this at the moon festival 2017 as we were happy just filming and taking pictures.
 However, common wisdom seems to tell that you could expect to pay around VND100,000 ($6.50) for a ride.
 Of course, you need to negotiate and it is probably best to agree on the price before setting off.

 We battled our way through the throng of people taking selfies on the bridge to get to the south side of the river in An Hoi.
 There, we saw beautiful stalls selling colourful and decorated lanterns.
 There are also lots of local food stalls, where you can buy savoury pancakes and sweet treats.

 We made a short video (around 3 minutes) about our visit to the Hoi An Lantern Festival – click below to see what we saw!

 Hoi An Lantern Festival 2018 dates

 The Hoi An Lantern Festival takes place a day before the full moon, which is the 14th day of any lunar month.
+This is definitely the best time to visit Hoi An!
 Always check with your accommodation or online to be sure.
-However, these are the consensus dates for 2018 based on my extensive research:
+However, these are the consensus full moon Vietnam dates for 2018 based on my extensive research: